kherldhussein/tknp/README.md

 [![License: GPL-3.0](https://img.shields.io/badge/license-GPL3.0-blue.svg)](LICENSE.md)

-A supplement to the Academic Profile website.
+The TKNP app provides convenient access to important information and personalized services in the palm of your hand.
 It was designed to run smoothly & easily to facilitate e-learning, which has become an essential system in education.
-This app comes with the most services that the student needs during his study period, Looking forward on adding new services that is in the interest of the student in particular.
+This app comes with the most services that the student needs during his study period.
+Looking forward on adding new services that is in the interest of the student in particular.

 ## Screenshots